Eventonomy

 Verify It Worked

-3. Check that your evnm_after_update_order callback fired: look in wp-content/debug.log or query your CRM/perk store.
+2. Complete checkout and confirm your evnm_after_update_order callback fired; check wp-content/debug.log or your CRM/perk store.

 Related